cosmodesi/desilike/README.md

   - bindings
   - (optionally: emulators)

-Directories samples, samplers and profilers are provided for self-contained tests of provided likelihoods.
+Directories samples, samplers and profilers are provided for self-contained sampling / profiling of provided likelihoods.
+**desilike** also provides utilities for easy Fisher analyses.
 Example notebooks presenting most use cases are provided in directory nb/.

 ## TODO

-.yaml or not .yaml file? e.g. parameter specifications could be given in docstrings, and automatically read out at runtime (but this will make very long docstrings...)
+.yaml or not .yaml file? e.g. parameter specifications could be given in docstrings, and automatically read out at runtime (but this would make very long docstrings...).
-Special treatment for sum of independent likelihoods?
 Add curve_fit-type profiler.

 ## Documentation

-Documentation WILL BE hosted on Read the Docs, [desilike docs](https://desilike.readthedocs.io/).
+Documentation in construction on Read the Docs, [desilike docs](https://desilike.readthedocs.io/).

 ## Requirements